keystonejs/keystone/.changeset/chilled-eagles-compete.md

 });
 ```

-The index file in the `admin-ui` directory should export a hooks which will be packaged for use in the Admin UI during the Keystone build:
+The index file in the `admin-ui` directory should export hooks which will be packaged for use in the Admin UI during the Keystone build:

 ```js
 // ./admin-ui/index.js